 About the Network

-The Student Support Network (SSN) at Dartmouth College is a four-week training program held fall and spring terms through a collaboration between the Counseling Center and the Student Wellness Center.
-The training is designed to help participants develop and hone skills to help their friends in crisis or distress.
+The Student Support Network (SSN) at Dartmouth College is a four-session training program offered by the Counseling Center and the Student Wellness Center.
+The training is designed for undergraduate and graduate students to develop and hone skills to support peers in crisis or distress.

-The main goal of the SSN is to expand and enrich campus support for Dartmouth students who are struggling.
-SSN is a part of the Dartmouth Cares Initiative which is focused on mental health awareness, crisis intervention, and suicide prevention.
+The main goal of the SSN is to expand and enrich campus support for Dartmouth students.
 Graduate and undergraduate students trained in SSN are part of the network of campus resources.

 If you are interested in learning more about SSN or completing an application, please contact Sid Babla (Student Wellness Center), Alleah Schweitzer (Student Wellness Center), Stefanie Jordão (Counseling Center), or Bella Schiro (Counseling Center).

 *SSN is an approved activity for the Wellness Education Credit.